Summer Programs Frequently Asked Questions

 Summer Programs Financial Aid is available for Middle and High School Academic Enrichment Program students.

-Please note that financial aid helps cover on-campus program fees, but does not cover transportation costs or health insurance and is not available for Test Prep, Young Artist, English Language Institute, or Summer Music Festival.
+Please note that financial aid helps cover on-campus program fees, but does not cover transportation costs or health insurance and is not available for Test Prep, Young Artist, or English Language Institute.
 Because of limited funds, financial aid is primarily available to U.S. residents filing IRS income tax returns.

 Financial information provided to the Choate Admission Office by current Choate students and applicants for the academic year is not shared with Summer Programs.